annoying-dev/interview-coach/README.md

 - create a loose guide on what measured progress in coding looks like
 - create a loose guide on what measured progress in system design looks like
 - create inventory of helpful links to system design and coding patterns. standard.
+- negotiation from POV of recruiters who get trained on manipulative BS to close a deal and how to use honesty as a leverage.
+Should cover finance team, budgeting, head count, blah.
 - Take Home Tests, LC Interview, OOD, OA, Trivia Bullshit, Brain Teaser fuckery
 - Check back in with Aline as interviewing io expands